freekendrick98/CS-305/README.md

 # CS-305
 -Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address?
+My client is Artemis Financial, a financial consulting company that makes plans for indivudials regarding retirement, savings, investments, and insurance.
+Artemis needed a program to provide all of these services to their clients and needed it to be developed and secure.
+I had to address the bits and pieces of developed code as well as ad security measures and run dependency checks on the code looking for compilation errors.

 -What did you do particularly well in identifying their software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?
+The easiest part to identify as a problem was the versions of the spring boot being used.
+Outdated software is very prone to attack which makes monitoring things like that critical to a companies security.
+The company is only as strong and successful as its security, and it imformation is being tracked or tampered with by someone else, the company could loose partons.

 -What about the process of working through the vulnerability assessment did you find challenging or helpful?